 Alfred Bester’s The Stars My Destination holds an esteemed position in science fiction literature as one of the genre’s masterpieces.
-It heralded a significant shift in style and tone for the genre, from pulp orientated action adventures, to gritty, dark and thought provoking fiction.
-Following his success from The Demolished Man, winner of the very first Hugo Award in 1953, Bester published The Stars My Destination in 1956 (originally titled Tiger!
+It heralded a significant shift in style and tone for the genre, from pulp orientated action adventures, to gritty, dark, and thought provoking fiction.
+Following his success from The Demolished Man (winner of the very first Hugo Award in 1953), in 1956 Bester published The Stars My Destination (originally titled Tiger!
 Tiger!).
-It is in essence a science fiction retelling of The Count of Monte Cristo, following Gully Foyle in his quest for vengeance against those that left him to die in the vacuum of space.
+It is in essence a science fictional retelling of The Count of Monte Cristo, following Gully Foyle in his quest for vengeance against those that left him to die in the vacuum of space.
 Featuring human teleportation and deep political intrigue spanning the solar system, Bester blends riveting pulpy action, classic literary traditions, and innovative and experimental ideas to construct a mesmerising depiction of the future.

 “This was a Golden Age, a time of high adventure, rich living and hard dying… but nobody thought so.
 This was a future of fortune and theft, pillage and rapine, culture and vice… but nobody admitted it.
 This was an age of extremes, a fascinating century of freaks… but nobody loved it.”